 When pet owners learn of their dog's liver cancer diagnosis, one of the first thoughts that comes to mind is, "What is the median survival time of dogs with liver cancer?"
 We want our pets to live a long, happy life, so when we are met with a potentially deadly diagnosis, we think of the worst possible outcome and hope that it isn't true.

-The treatment that a dog receives for cancer that has spread to the liver will play a significant role in the prognosis of canine with this cancer.
+A significant role in the prognosis of canine with this cancer.
 For example, when a tumor is removed during a surgical operation, the median survival time of dogs with this disease that spreads to the liver is between one and two years.
 Most often, dogs will live for about a year and a half.

 Is a Dog with Liver Failure in Pain?